RSGBelgium/rsgbelgium-website/_posts/2018-02-12-looking-back-and-looking-forward.markdown

 ### Board Renewal

 **Andrea Gazzo** is stepping down as RSG Belgium's Vice President, so on behalf of all members and the board, a big thank you for all your contributions, Andrea!

 **Nikolina Sostaric** will take over his role from now on.
 Congratulations Nikolina and good luck!
 You can learn more about Nikolina (and all the other board members too!) on our [organization page](/organization/).

 ### University Representatives

 An important new function was defined during the meeting: the **university representatives**.
 We aim to assign a representative for RSG Belgium to each Belgian university.
 Their role will consist of networking and management.
 We believe that by having a local spokesperson the barrier of entry for potential new members will be lowered and the communication between universities will become more efficient.
-Please (contact us)[/contact/] if you'd like to represent your university!
+Please [contact us](/contact/) if you'd like to represent your university, since we are still searching for representatives for UGent, UCL, UNamur, UMons and ULiège.

 ### Joining RSG Belgium in various degrees